-This course deals with analyzing, rehearsing, and performing choral music suited to a small group of singers, with and without accompaniment.
-Emphasis is on increased skill in music reading and interpreting the musical score, and on professional attitudes toward public performance.
+The student analyzes, rehearses and performs choral music suited to a small group of singers, with and without accompaniment.
+Emphasis is on increased skill in reading music and sight singing, score interpretation, vocal technique, diction, and preparation for public performances.
+(Confirmation of enrollment subject to audition).

-MUSIC 601 Brass Instrument Instruction I 2 UNITS - (UC:CSU) Lecture 1 hour.
-Laboratory 2 hours.
+MUSIC 601 Brass Instrument Instruction I 2 UNITS - (UC:CSU)

+The student receives basic instruction on the brass instruments, including trumpet, French horn, trombone and tuba.
+Some instruments available to loan to enrolled students.
 Open to all students.
-This course consists of basic instruction on the brass instruments: trumpet, French horn, trombone, and tuba.
-Some instruments are available.